 JMU also brings the world to campus every September.

 For 16 years, JMU has sponsored International Week and celebrated cultural diversity.
-This year, the JMU Office of International Programs presented International Week, Sept.
-23-27 with the theme "Borders and Boundaries."
+The JMU Office of International Programs presented International Week, Sept.
+23-27, 2013, with the theme "Borders and Boundaries."

 International Week 2013 was designed to emphasize ideas that span countries and cultures.
 "At first glance, 'Borders and Boundaries' does introduce an idea that relates to barriers that exist in the world," explains Lauren Franson, assistant director of JMU Study Abroad.
 "The planning committee's goal was to design a week that would help participants to transcend these barriers."